5 Bank Stocks to Buy Now Because This Isn’t 2008 Again

 [Editor’s Note: “5 Bank Stocks to Buy Now Because This Isn’t 2008 Again” was originally published in March 2020.
 It has since been updated to include the most relevant information.]

 When the economy slips into a recession and the stock market tanks, investors are naturally inclined to sell bank stocks.
-After all, during the last recession and bear market in 2008, bank stocks were the biggest losers, with some bank stocks ultimately going to zero.
+After all, during the last recession and bear market in 2008, bank stocks were the biggest losers.
+Some bank stocks even went to zero.

-It should be no surprise, then, that bank stocks are tanking in early 2020, as the rapidly spreading novel coronavirus pandemic from China has brought the global economy to a screeching halt.
+It should be no surprise, then, that bank stocks are tanking in early 2020, as the rapidly spreading novel coronavirus pandemic has brought the global economy to a screeching halt.

 Year-to-date, many bank stocks are down 25% or more.